lmmx/validate-call-safe/README.md

 - In the safe form, you get structured error objects to work with (including tracebacks)
 - You can trivially extend the safety level to more exception types with `validate_body`
 - The side effects of the safe form may be easier to reason about for you (I think they are)

-## Extensions/ideas

-- Multiple model types for different error types with tagged union on the `error_type` field name?